Doctor of Philosophy candidate

 Expecting to complete his PhD in 2021, Rewat already has a clear idea what he would like to do next.

-“When I complete my doctoral degree, I’m hoping to find a job in New Zealand for a few years to gain some professional experience here.
+“When I complete my doctoral degree, I’m hoping to find a professional job or a role as a postdoctoral researcher for a few years to gain some professional experience.
 Eventually, I plan to go back to my home country Thailand and look for a job related to my research expertise.”

 New insights for fund managers